‘Bold And The Beautiful’ Spoilers For Friday, April 5: Quinn & Shauna Reunite

 Flo and Wyatt were high school sweethearts.
 Apparently, they were deeply in love when Quinn and Wyatt left Las Vegas suddenly.
 Mother and son had to leave Sin City in the middle of the night and did not have the chance to say goodbye to anybody.
 Quinn recently told Flo that her son was heartbroken that he had to leave his girlfriend behind.
 She was sure that if they had not left town, Wyatt and Flo would have been married by now.

-Although Quinn and Shauna may still want their children to be together, Wyatt has a girlfriend.
-And Sally Spectra (Courtney Hope) won’t give up her man without a fight.
+Although Quinn and Shauna may still want their children to be together, Wyatt has a girlfriend — and Sally Spectra (Courtney Hope) won’t give up her man without a fight.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.